 Being surrounded by scenic overlooks and the rhythms of nature can have a significant impact on a person’s mood.
 Wilderness activities may increase positive thoughts for some people.

-When we are outside with an intentional, positive focus, it becomes harder for intrusive thoughts to surface.
+When someone is outside with an intentional, positive focus, it becomes harder for intrusive thoughts to surface.
 If negative thoughts do come up, patients are provided an opportunity to share their feelings in a group session.
-This allows patients to own their feelings, and receive encouragement from both staff and peers.
+This allows patients to own their feelings and receive encouragement from both staff and peers.

-Wilderness and Nature Based Therapy Activities for Co-Occurring Disorders
+An Adventure and Wilderness Therapy Program Offers Activities for Co-Occurring Disorders

 More than 7 million Americans currently suffer from a dual diagnosis.
 This happens when a person has a substance use disorder and a mental health condition at the same time, known as a co-occurring disorder.